-For each command provided within the Mimer SQL installation, the options '-?' or '--help' can be used to retrieve a basic help text.
+For each command provided within the Mimer SQL installation, the options "'-?'" or '--help' can be used to retrieve a basic help text.

 In addition, man pages are included in your Mimer SQL distribution.
 There are man pages for all commands available and for various configuration files, such as 'sqlhosts' and 'multidefs'.
 For general information about Mimer SQL, read the 'mimersql' man page.
-Man pages are usually installed automatically at '/usr/share/man' when installing Mimer SQL.
+Man pages are usually installed automatically at '/usr/local/share/man' when installing Mimer SQL.

-Refer to the information provided by your operating system manufacturer concerning the Linux 'man' and 'catman' commands, and the use of the 'MANPATH' environment variable.
+Refer to the information provided by your operating system manufacturer concerning the macOS 'man' and 'manpath' commands.